-The College has designated the Chief Human Resources Officer as its AA/EEO and Title IX Coordinator, with the responsibility to coordinate the college's Civil Rights Compliance Activities and Grievance Procedures.
-If you have any questions, please contact the Chief Human Resources Officer, 900 W. Orman Avenue, Central Administration Building, Room 111, telephone 719.549.3220, email HR.PCC@Pueblocc.edu.
+The College has designated the Vice President of Human Resources as its AA/EEO and Title IX Coordinator, with the responsibility to coordinate the college's Civil Rights Compliance Activities and Grievance Procedures.
+If you have any questions, please contact the Vice President of Human Resources, 900 W. Orman Avenue, Central Administration Building, Room 111, telephone 719.549.3220, email HR.PCC@Pueblocc.edu.
 You may also contact the Office for Civil Rights, U.S. Department of Education, Region VIII, Federal Office Building, 1244 North Speer Blvd., Suite 310, Denver, CO 80204; phone: 303.844.3417.